Skip to content

 TIP

-Make sure the model type matches the target folder so that ComfyUI can detect and use the files correctly.
+Make sure the model type matches the target folder so ComfyUI can detect and use the files correctly.

-main/checkpoints/Base checkpoints (SD 1.5, SDXL, Flux)
+checkpoints/main/Base checkpoints (SD 1.5, SDXL, Flux)

-lora/loras/LoRA weights
+loras/lora/LoRA weights

 vae/vae/VAE models